lux2587/WalmartAutomationTests/README.md

 - Create separate classes for storing error messages and XPaths in one place.
 - Add documentation to all methods with examples and usages.
 - Modularize the classes further so that each sub scenario can be tested independently(if  possible)
 - Make a few things configurable by storing/retreiving values in an xml.json file.
 For example, wait timeout, test data.
-Also handle password securely.
 - Modify and optimize the XPaths so that we don't have to change a lot of code if the web pages change.

 ### Why is it missing
-    Time constraint
+    Time constraint and lack of resources like OS etc.